 If your quick check confirms your device is working well with a virtual background, then your next consideration is the purpose of your background and the branding message that you want to present.
 We will be covering this in our next Blog.

-In the meantime, we would love to hear if these Zoom tips and tricks work for you.
+In the meantime, I’d love to hear if these Zoom tips and tricks work for you.
 Or better yet, do you have your own tips or tricks that you can share?